wthrowe/rfcs/text/0000-osstring-string-interface.md

 value), and it is necessary to operate separately on each UTF-8 section of an `OsStr`.

+### Methods not included

+Most of he `str` methods not proposed for `OsStr` are those that take or return indexes into the `str`.
+Additionally, `slice_shift_at` was left out due to its instability and likely upcoming removal from `str`; `chars` and `parse` were left out because they don't make sense (although a `chars_lossy` or something returning `u8`/`u16` newtype on Unix/Windows would be possible); and `to_lowercase` and `to_uppercase` were left out on the grounds that applying Unicode transformations to an `OsStr` seems likely to be an unusual operation (and they can be easily written in terms of existing functionality if someone needs them).

+Some kind of escaping function (along the lines of `str::escape_default` or `str::escape_unicode`) might be useful, but the correct form of such a function is unclear.

 FIXME
 These methods fall into two categories.
 The first four (`starts_with_str`, `remove_prefix_str`, `slice_shift_char`, and